idiap/coqui-ai-TTS/docs/source/faq.md

   [Discussions](https://github.com/idiap/coqui-ai-TTS/discussions).
 Please give
   as many details as possible (error message, your TTS version, your TTS model and config.json etc.)
-- If you feel like it's a bug to be fixed, then prefer Github issues with the same level of scrutiny.
+- If you feel like it's a bug to be fixed, then prefer GitHub issues with the same level of scrutiny.

 ## Training Coqui models